Keto Chicken Lombardy (Creamy, Low-Carb & Family-Friendly Dinner)

 I saw a recipe video online for Chicken Lombardy that looked amazing.
 Although it wasn’t keto-friendly, I knew it could be a fabulous keto dish with a couple of tweaks.
-Even though I’m not too fond of actual mushrooms, I do like mushroom-flavored gravy and flavored mushroom sauce.
+Even though I’m not too fond of actual mushrooms, I do like mushroom-flavored gravy and mushroom-flavored sauces.
 However, you can bet your bottom dollar I will pick out every stinking mushroom before taking one bite.
 (I might be a tad bit picky.)

 Ingredients:

-Step 1: Melt two tablespoons of butter in a large cast-iron skillet.
-Sautee the mushrooms, garlic, and onions over medium-high heat for about 10 minutes.
-The onions should be translucent and mushrooms tender.
+Step 1: Melt two tablespoons of butter in a large nonstick or cast-iron skillet.
+Sauté the mushrooms, garlic, and onions over medium-high heat for about 10 minutes.
+The onions should be translucent, and the mushrooms tender.
 Remove the veggies from the skillet and set them aside.

-Step 3: After removing the chicken, place the mushroom mixture back in the cast-iron skillet.
+Step 3: After removing the chicken, return the mushroom mixture to the cast-iron skillet.
 Add the chicken broth, heavy whipping cream, and salt and pepper.
-Cook on medium-high for about five minutes while stirring continuously.
+Cook on medium-high heat for about 5 minutes, stirring continuously.

-Step 4: Turn the burner off and sprinkle the xanthan gum on top.
+Step 4: Turn the burner off and sprinkle the xanthan gum on top (optional).
 Allow the sauce to thicken.
 This should only take five to 10 minutes.
 It will still be a little bit broth-y.

 Step 5: Once it has reached the desired thickness, spoon the sauce over the chicken in the casserole dish.